AngularJS 4: What’s New to Look Forward?

 To augment the browser’s compilation and execution performance, flat version of modules is introduced.
 What does this mean?
 It’s quite simple, only one file is shipped per module which contains almost everything present in that module.
 This may well improve tree-shaking thereby minimizing the overall size of generated bundles.

-With this update, the entire code is packed with closure annotations to let Angularjs developers experience the advantage of latest closure optimizations.
+With this update, the entire code is packed with closure annotations to let AngularJS Development Companies experience the advantage of latest closure optimizations.
 Ultimately, this again ensures better tree-shaking and minimal bundle sizes.

 Primarily, this release is aimed at making Angular smaller and faster.
 It has to be said that the migration promises to be a trouble-free one.
 Angularjs development companies will definitely be delighted with this adjustment that abridges complication.